emmadema/areYouHappy-react/README.md

 4. Go to localhost://5000

 ## Are You Happy 2.0
-There are afew feautre which are golas for implenmention in the next vesrion of Are You Happy?
+There are a few features which are goals for implementation in the next version of Are You Happy?
-1.
+1. Multiple virtual worlds
-2.
+2. Full VR capability
-3.
-4.
-5.
+3. API to serve up articles and videos
+4. Full image size capability on CSS grid

 ## Why I made this app

-I wanted a diffrent kind of app to help epople with depression.
-This app allows people to become imersed in an alternate world to help them battle their depression.
-It also educated people who do not have depression and gives them resurces to help their friends and fmaily.
+I wanted a different kind of app to help people with depression.
+This app allows people to become immersed in an alternate world to help them battle their depression.
+It also educated people who do not have depression and gives them resources to help their friends and family.

 1. What am I making?
 An app that helps people with depression and educated people about depression